SamScherer1/SwiftDJITutorials/source/ios-tutorials/MediaManagerDemo.md

 The code above implements:

-1. In the `tableView:canEditRowAtIndexPath:` method, return `YES` to allow the swipe gesture to delete the table view cell.
+1. In the `tableView:canEditRowAtIndexPath:` method, return `true` to allow the user to delete the table view cell with a swipe gesture.

-2. In the `tableView:commitEditingStyle:forRowAtIndexPath:` method, we get the `currentMedia` object from the `mediaList` array firstly.
-Next, invoke the `deleteFiles:withCompletion:` method of `DJIMediaManager` to delete the select media file.
+2. In the `tableView:commitEditingStyle:forRowAtIndexPath:` method, we get the `currentMedia` object from the `mediaList` array.
+Next, invoke the `deleteFiles:withCompletion:` method of `DJIMediaManager` to delete the selected media file.
 Inside the completion block, if there is an error, show an alert view to inform user of the error description.
 If not, remove the deleted media file from the `mediaList` array and invoke the `deleteRowsAtIndexPaths:withRowAnimation:` method of `mediaTableView` to remove the table view cell too.

-Now, to build and run the project, connect the demo application to a Mavic Pro and enter the `MediaManagerViewController`, try to download an image file from the SD card, display and save it to the photos album.
+Now build and run the project, connect the demo application to a Mavic Pro and enter the `MediaManagerViewController`, try to download an image file from the SD card, display and save it to the photos album.
 Also, try to swipe right on the table view cell and delete the media file from the table view.
 If everything goes well, you should be able to see something similar to the following gif animation:

 <img src="../images/tutorials-and-samples/iOS/MediaManagerDemo/downloadEditPhoto.gif" width=100%>

 ## Working on the Video Playback

-After you finish the steps above, you should know how to download and display the image media file using `DJIMediaManager`, we can continue to implement the **Video Playback** features.
+After you finish the steps above, you should know how to download and display the image media file using `DJIMediaManager`.
+Now let's continue to implement the **Video Playback** features.

 Now, implement the following IBAction methods: